-- Firstly changing facilities during COVID19 should not be considered.
+- Firstly changing facilities during COVID-19 should not be considered.
 It is not essential and should be dispensed with. - Competitors will need to be told to arrive "dressed to race". - Where possible the full use of a HQ should also be dispensed with and a "HQ area" used; for National and Type A events toilet facilities are likely to be required, as well as parking facilities, so a HQ may will be needed.
 However, other than for toilet facilities the inside shouldn't be used. - Tables set up outside, with sign on sheets taped to the desk, and numbers laid out will minimise any issues.
 An open sided gazebo may be used in inclement weather. - Pens should not be supplied, and the competitors reminded to bring their own.
 The Sign On/Out area should not be directly staffed. - Marks on the floor with current social distance guidance on it should be laid out to create a queuing area that is safe to allow people to sign on.
-Having signed on, competitors should leave by a different direction to those waiting to sign on. - Consider hand sanitiser at the Sign On/Out table. - Race numbers: a number of options exist here, the most being available for Type A events: - Disposable numbers, posted to competitors prior. - Numbers that are allocated for the remaining season and either purchased, or a deposit taken. - Numbers are laid out on the table, riders asked to return them and place them into a large bucket of 1:10 Sodium Hydrochlorite (1 part bleach to 10 parts water) or washed up in warm soapy water at the end of the event.
+Having signed on, competitors should leave by a different direction to those waiting to sign on. - Consider hand sanitiser at the Sign On/Out table. - Race numbers: a number of options exist here, the most being available for Type A events: - Disposable numbers, posted to competitors prior. - Numbers that are allocated for the remaining season and either purchased, or a deposit taken. - Numbers are laid out on the table, competitors asked to return them and place them into a large bucket and washed up in hot soapy water at the end of the event.
+It is suggested nitrile gloves are used.